jovanhorvat/trackado-open-api/README.md

 ## Endpoints that require Authentication

-Closed endpoints require a valid auth-key and secret-auth-key to be included in the headers of the request.
+Closed endpoints require a valid auth-key and auth-secret to be included in the headers of the request.

 ## Authentication